 San Jose Vehicle Collision Attorneys Discuss the Importance of Seeking Medical Attention

 When you are the victim of a car accident, it is imperative that you seek medical attention as soon as possible.
 Any personal injury attorney will tell you that insurance companies tend to get a little stubborn if you do not seek treatment within the first 72 hours of an accident.
-This applies even if your injuries aren’t substantial; but if they are, we understand that is the last thing you would ever want to deal with.
+This applies even if your injuries are not substantial; but if they are, we understand that is the last thing you would ever want to deal with.

 Is it imperative not to go over the 72-hour mark?

 Yes it is.
 Insurance claims are very complex, and dealing with insurance providers should be left to your attorney.
 Insurance companies follow a very strict principle that claims must be made within this threshold.
 It is under their discretion as to what can be listened to and what can be dismissed.
-They simply won’t process your claim simply because you came in 5 days after the accident and made your case.
+They simply won’t process your claim because you came in 5 days after the accident and made your case.

 When you first contact your insurance company to notify them of the incident, there are some things you need to avoid saying.
 For example, do not tell them that you are okay, or that you feel you have not been hurt.
 This could derail your chances of getting compensated, and could form a basis for arguments against you.
 In addition, you cannot evaluate your own health status–that is why you need to see a doctor for evaluation.
 Making statements about your state of health is wrong unless you have undergone a thorough checkup.

 Signs that you have been injured in an accident

 Sometimes you won’t feel the pain of an injury, and that is usually attributed to shock and confusion.
 Some indicators that you have indeed suffered injuries include muscle tension, sore or stiff neck, bruises and sprains, numbness, ringing in the ears and general body discomfort.